 We achieved this with an eye-catching animation, built on a learning to swim metaphor, and clever executions that supported a multi-channel and multi-message strategy.
 The outcome, an engagement rate nearly double the targets.

-As a result we agreed fixed targets for the number of people we wanted to get more investment information from the FMA as a result our campaign.
+We agreed fixed targets for the number of people we wanted to get more investment information from the FMA as a result of our campaign.